arpitbbhayani/articles/blogs/python-prompts.md

 >>>
 ```

-The `>>>` is called the primary prompt string (PS1) which suggests the user that the interactive shell is now
-ready to accept the next command and execute it.
-Python has 2 prompt strings, one primary and another secondary,
-with default values being `>>> ` and `... ` and are called ps1 and ps2.

-The secondary interpreter prompt string `... ` is seen when an execution unit (statement) spans multiline, for example: defining a function
+Python has 2 prompt strings, one primary `>>>` and one secondary `...` which we usually see when an execution unit (statement) spans multiline, for example: while defining a function

 ```py
 >>> def foo(a, b):